 Or At the right-hand sidebar “Permalink”

 - Should be human readable and contains the main keyword

 - Tells what the article is about by looking at it (URL).

 Here’s the explanation for the last point.

 If you are using Yoast SEO, it recommends removing stop words from the URLs.
 What is stop words?
-These are short non descriptive words like is, are, a, the, etc. While this is good practice and reduces the size of the URL but sometimes it also creates weird and funny URL and can give wrong interpretation about the article.
-See example below…
+These are short non-descriptive words like is, are, a, the, etc. While this is good practice and reduces the size of the URL but sometimes it also creates weird and funny URL and can give wrong interpretation about the article.
+See the example below…

 As a thumb rule if reading the URL without stop word gives an idea about the article then remove it otherwise keep it.